-Consult trusted friends or advisors for their suggestion.
+Consult trusted friends or advisors for their suggestions.
 This will help you to make a good assessment of the situation before rejecting some of the options which are open to you.

 4. Maintain interest in the career you have chosen:

 You must have a deep passion for the industry where you would like to make a career.
 This will help you have the determination to face stormy situations.